u-blox/ubxlib/example/gnss/README.md

 - [msg_main.c](msg_main.c) contains an example of how to exchange messages of your choice with a GNSS chip that is connected directly to this MCU, i.e. not via an intermediate [cellular] module.
 It uses the `uGnssMsg` API which can be found in [u_gnss_msg.h](/gnss/api/u_gnss_msg.h).
 - [pos_main.c](pos_main.c) contains an example of how to obtain streamed position fixes from a GNSS chip.
 It uses the `uGnssPos` API which can be found in [u_gnss_pos.h](/gnss/api/u_gnss_pos.h).
 - [assist_now_main.c](assist_now_main.c) contains an example of how achieve a faster time to first fix by using the u-blox AssistNow services.
 It uses the `uGnssMga` API which can be found in [u_gnss_mga.h](/gnss/api/u_gnss_mga.h).
+- [geofence_main.c](geofence_main.c) contains an example of how to use the common [geofence](/common/geofence/api/u_geofence.h) API with a GNSS chip; the conditional compilation flag `U_CFG_GEOFENCE` MUST be passed into your build for this exampe to do anything useful.
+Note that the same common [geofence](/common/geofence/api/u_geofence.h) API can be used with [cellular](/cell/api/u_cell_geofence.h) (CellLocate) and [Wi-Fi](/wifi/api/u_wifi_geofence.h) (Google, Skyhook and Here).
+ZEPHYR USERS should note that the Zephyr minimal C library is NOT sufficient to build this example: maths functions are required and hence newlib MUST be used.

 # Usage: `cfg_val_main.c`, `msg_main.c` And `pos_main.c`
 To build and run these examples on a supported platform you need to travel down into the `port/platform/<platform>/mcu/<mcu>` directory of your choice and find the `runner` build.
 The instructions there will tell you how to set/override defines.
 The following \#defines are relevant: